 Students in K-4 receive a standards based report card at the end of each term.
 The standards listed describe what a student should know and be able to do at each grade level in all subject areas.
-The report cards have been designed to give you more and better information about how your child is progressing.
+The report cards have been designed to give parents more and better information about how their child(ren).